sabotrax/monisrahmen/README.md

 * Install Pi OS Lite 32-bit using the Raspberry Pi Imager.
   You can set up the hostname, user account, SSH and Wifi in the options of the Imager.
-  You should now be able to ssh into your Raspberry.
+  You should then be able to ssh into your Raspberry.

 * Install dependencies:
     ```
-    sudo apt-get install fonts-dejavu-core git python3 python3-pip python3-venv samba tmux
+    sudo apt-get install fonts-dejavu-core git python3 python3-pip python3-venv samba
     ```

 * Download the software: